 The Compensation Committee, which consists of five independent directors, is responsible for developing and overseeing the company's executive compensation program.
-The Compensation Committee reviews the performance of all of the executive officers, and establishes base salaries and grants incentive awards for the executive officers other than the CEO.
-The committee also reviews the company's executive compensation plans and makes or recommends plan changes to the Board of Directors.
+The committee reviews the performance of all of the executive officers and establishes base salaries and grants incentive awards to the executive officers other than the CEO.
+The committee makes recommendations to the independent directors of the Board of Directors regarding the CEO's base salary and incentive awards, and the independent directors, acting together as a committee of the board, approve such compensation after considering the committee's recommendations.
+The Compensation Committee also reviews the company's executive compensation plans and makes or recommends plan amendments to the Board of Directors.